accellera-official/systemc/include/tlm/tlm_utils/README.txt

   multi_socket_bases.h
-     contains base class definitions used by the multi_passthrough sockets This header depends on the boost library, see the toplevel README.txt for the supported boost libraries.
+     contains base class definitions used by the multi_passthrough sockets

   peq_with_get.h
      payload event queue (PEQ) implementation using a pull interface.